 It is a good idea to review either an advance directive or living will periodically, as your health and financial circumstances change.
 Updating either document is also crucial if you have moved recently.
 Each state also has different estate laws so it’s a good idea to consult with an attorney or financial planner.
 You should also review these documents if you make other significant changes in your life.
 This includes getting married or divorced or if your healthcare proxy is unable to continue serving.

 Even younger generations should consider setting up either an advance directive or living will.
-After all, severe trauma or a fatal illness can occur during any age.
+After all, severe trauma or a fatal illness can occur at any age.
 Preparing these documents will eliminate any disagreements about resuscitation and organ and tissue donation.

 Photo credit: ©iStock.com/PictureLake, ©iStock.com/asiseeit, ©iStock.com/kali9